chesapeakeripper/chesapeakeripper/README.md

     w2i always, im usually offtab or afk

-    hannibal fandom interact with extreme care, especially hannigram shippers
+    hannibal fandom interact with extreme care, especially shippers

     other fandoms please interact ^ ^

-    dont copy my ponies or do (but credit) idec
+    dont copy my ponies or do (with credit) idec

+    please dont be weird or else ill block you